 Buckeye later moved for summary disposition of Bob’s complaint, arguing that it was entitled to remove the trees as a matter of law.
 Bob responded that there was a real question whether the removal was reasonably necessary for Buckeye’s use of the easement.
 The trial court agreed with Bob.

-The trial found Bob’s evidence to be more credible and convincing, and held that removal of the Norway maples was not reasonably necessary.
+The trial found Bob’s evidence to be more credible and convincing and held that the removal of the Norway maples was not reasonably necessary.
 Consequently, it permanently enjoined Buckeye from removing them.

 Held: Bob was entitled to his permanent injunction.

 Buckeye argued that it was entitled to judgment as a matter of law.
 Its argument, in essence, was that it had the easement for the purpose of maintaining its pipeline, and cutting down the trees was maintenance.
 No one could question Buckeye’s judgment that the trees should go.

 An easement is a right to use the land burdened by the easement rather than a right to occupy and possess the land, as does an estate owner.
 The use of an easement must be confined to the purposes for which it was granted, including any rights incident to or necessary for the reasonable and proper enjoyment of the easement, which are exercised with as little burden as possible to the owner of the land.

 When considering the scope of an easement, a court must discern the parties’ intent as shown by the plain language of the document granting the easement.
 “Where the language of an easement is plain and unambiguous,” the Court said, “it is to be enforced as written and no further inquiry is permitted… Under our well-established easement jurisprudence, the dominant estate may not make improvements to the servient estate if such improvements are unnecessary for the effective use of the easement or they unreasonably burden the servient tenement.”